1. Advice centres

 There are places throughout Germany that provide medical care to people without health insurance in acute cases.
 However, this care is limited to a minimum and is in no way preferable to registering with the health insurance company.
 Ricardo can get the exact information about such places from the social Advice centres:

-If the health insurance company determines that Ricardo was actually bogus self-employed, his employer has to pay the contributions to the health insurance.
+If the clearing location determines that Ricardo was actually bogus self-employed, his employer has to pay the contributions to the health insurance.
 Ricardo would then be reimbursed for the contributions he has already paid.

 5. Tax Office (Finanzamt)